-Surface water and spring samples collected during CY 2001 indicate that spring discharges and water in upper reaches of Bear Creek contain many of the compounds found in the groundwater.
+Surface water and spring samples collected during CY 2002 indicate that spring discharges and water in upper reaches of Bear Creek contain many of the compounds found in the groundwater.
 The concentrations in the creek and spring discharge decrease with distance downstream of the waste disposal sites (Fig. 6.27).
-A long-term slightly increasing gross alpha activity in Bear Creek (BCK-09.40 and BCK-04.55) may indicate that the Oil Landfarm waste management area is a significant contributor of alpha-emitting contaminants (i.e., uranium) to surface water.
+Long-term slightly increasing gross alpha activity trends in middle and lower Bear Creek (BCK-09.40 and BCK 04.55) were observed, probably indicating that the Oil Landfarm waste management area is a significant contributor of alpha-emitting contaminants (i.e., uranium) to surface water.
+Continued follow-up evaluations of these downstream surface water monitoring locations will be performed to assess the effectiveness of the remediation of the Boneyard/Burnyard site.

-6.10.3.4 Chestnut Ridge Hydrogeologic Regime
+6.10.4.4 Chestnut Ridge Hydrogeologic Regime